 Absolutely not.
 Most plugins can be pulled directly from a plugin registry or github repo and used as-is, without learning how the plugin operates internally.
 You do not need to "compile" anything to use a properly structured plugin, most are ready to use without any configuration or internal programming required.

-|Some important points to keep in mind regarding Cordova plugins and the Intel XDK:|
+|Some important points to keep in mind regarding Cordova plugins:|

-|Since most plugins are third-party libraries, the Intel XDK may not have explicit knowledge of a specific plugin's internal functionality or code.
-The debug tools included with the Intel XDK only provide direct support for the "core" Cordova and Intel XDK plugins.|
+|Since plugins are third-party libraries, the Intel XDK has no explicit knowledge of a specific plugin's internal functionality or code.
+The Simulate tab only provides direct support for the "core" Cordova plugins.|

-|Not all plugins are created equal, many plugins are available for only the Android and iOS platforms.
-The "core" Cordova plugins and Intel XDK API plugins support a wide range of Cordova platforms.
+|Not all plugins are created equal!
+Many plugins are available for only the Android and iOS platforms.
+The "core" Cordova plugins support a wide range of Cordova platforms.
 Be sure to confirm that the plugins you plan to use support the platforms on which you plan to deploy your app, or use platform and feature detection techniques to implement an alternate solution for unsupported platforms.|

 |Not all plugins support all platforms with identical API behavior.
 In other words, some aspects of a plugin API may vary as a function of the platform (this is usually due to platform details, not because the plugin is incomplete or deficient).
 Variations include properties that have no meaning on some platforms or methods that do not exist on other platforms.
 See the plugin's documentation for these details (some plugins include a "quirks" documentation section), and use platform and feature detection techniques to properly handle these API "quirks."|